tomasherceg/dotvvm-docs/Pages/basics-routing.md

 ﻿## Routing

 Every page in **DotVVM** needs to be registered in the **route table**.
-DotVVM doesn't allow to visit the page by just putting its path in the URL.
+DotVVM doesn't allow visiting a page just by putting its path in the URL.

 The routes are configured in the `DotvvmStartup` class in the `Configure` method.